Brianlangt/alx-system_engineering/0x00-shell_basics/README.md

 1 - Script lo list all content
 2 - Script to go to user directory
 3 - Script to list all contents in long format
+4 - Script to list a;; files, including hidden files